Thousand Cankers Disease

 • Do not plant susceptible species in areas where TCD is known to occur.

-• Maintaining excellent tree health by providing adequate water and good nutrition may help slow progress of the disease, but will not prevent infection or eventual death of infected trees.
+• Maintain excellent tree health by providing adequate water and good nutrition to slow disease progress.

-• In known TCD areas, do not move live plant material or raw wood (branches, chips, logs, firewood, stumps, etc.) from susceptible trees.
+• In known TCD areas, do not move live plant material or raw wood (branches, chips, logs, firewood, stumps) from susceptible trees.

-• Beetles are able to complete their lifecycle in cut wood and can also reinfest cut logs that retain any bark.
+• Beetles complete their lifecycle in cut wood and can reinfest logs that retain bark.

 Host Plants (7)